sfeister/twang/documentation/Hardware.md

 Here are some factors to consider during your design and construction of your instrument shell:

-* Make sure to leave generous space for the Raspberry Pi, the Pi Stereo Speaker bonnet, the speakers, some breadboards, and your wiring.
+* Make sure to leave enough space for the Pi Pico and your wiring.

-* Put appropriately-sized holes in where you want to mount your buttons and speakers.
+* Put appropriately-sized holes in where you want to mount your buttons.

-* Don't forget about the power button!
-Plan to mount that button somewhere people won't accidentally press it while playing your instrument.

 * If you are going to use lasers, make sure to carefully follow the design suggestions in the [Laser Safety Guide](Safety.md), especially designing in physical safeguards as discussed in that guide.
 However, **do not install any lasers or phototransistors yet** (this will be covered in a future section of this guide.)